 - Identify which Mason Core category your course addresses.
 Ensure that your course meets the category’s learning outcomes.

-(The following categories may be selected for Mason Core designation.
-Click the category title to find out more):
+The following categories may be selected for Mason Core designation.

 - Social and Behavioral Sciences

-- * Courses submitted for these categories may also be submitted for one additional category.
+* Courses submitted within the these categories may also be submitted for one additional category.
 If requesting that a course be considered for more than one category, a separate proposal must be submitted for each category.